hdr-bgnn/BGNN_Snakemake/README.md

 ## Different part of the workflow

-Snakemake package: installed and managed conda or mamba (similar that conda but more optimize for snakemake
+1. Snakemake package: installed and managed conda or mamba (similar that conda but more optimize for snakemake

-Snakefile
+2. Snakefile

-Script

-Container
+3. Scripts for
+   - Generating metadata (in particular bounding box, bbox)
+   - cropping the fish using bbox and generating cropped image
+   - traits segmentation

+4. Containers

-Data
+5. Data

 # 2- Setup requirements